ChristopherWen/linux_terminator_theme/README.md

 # linux_terminator_theme
-I have an awesome configuration for linux terminator's theme, which is at the place ~/.config/terminator/config
+I have an awesome configuration for linux terminator's theme, the path to configure it can be like this "~/.config/terminator/config", which could be different in varities ubuntu-PC.